 Welcome toAAU Karate North Carolina!

-Fall 2025 List of Karate Competitions
+2026 List of Regional Karate Competitions

 On this page you will find information about traditional karate tournaments that we have information for.
 Dates for the 2026 AAU Karate events are added as they are confirmed:

 - Mar.
-7, 2026: AAU Karate N.C.
-State Championship (Wake Tech Community College, Raleigh)
+14, 2026: AAU Karate N.C.
+State Championship (Wake Tech Community College, Raleigh) hosted by Triangle’s B.E.S.T.
+Karate (Cyndy Yu-Robinson, email) (text to 919-844-5555)

 Welcome toAAU Karate North Carolina!

 On this page you will find information about AAU Karate, roles for athletes, coaches, officials, and event hosts.
 My name is Cyndy Yu-Robinson and I am your State Director for AAU Karate North Carolina State and District.
-Dates for the Mid-Atlantic and Southeast Region state championships and national qualifiers are as follows:

 AAU GROWINGTHE ORGANIZATION: